aadje/VSTS-Extensions/Tasks/KuduZipDeploy/overview.md

 ## Usage

 Use a Connected ARM Service to select an App Service and optional deployment slot in your Azure subscription.
 Add the path to the zip file you want to deploy.
-The zip file can be created using any previous task or script in your pipeline
+The zip file can be created using any previous task or script in your pipeline.